Last updated April 20th, 2023.

 The THB depreciated by about 10% against the USD over the course of the past decade but appreciated overall within a 5-year timespan.

-As for how it compared to other currencies worldwide, the baht underperformed against XDR on the 10 and 5 year timeframes but these are well within any acceptable volatility range.
+As for how it is compared to other currencies worldwide, the baht underperformed against XDR on the ten and 5-year timeframes, but these are well within any acceptable volatility range.

-In other words, the Thai Baht, at least where it concerns currency fluctuations, punches above its weight classes and is a superior investment compared to other options.
+In other words, the Thai Baht, at least where currency fluctuations are concerned, punches above its weight classes and is a superior investment compared to other options.
 We think it’s also one of the safest currencies in Asia.

 Japanese Yen (JPY)

-Japan was the trendsetter for Asia and started industrialization long before any of its peers – as far back as 1852 it had begun the process of modernization.
+Japan was the trendsetter for Asia and started industrialization long before any of its peers – as far back as 1852, it had begun the modernization process.

 Unsurprisingly, the Japanese Yen is not only considered one of the safest currencies in Asia but is also the world’s third most heavily traded and liquid currency after the USD and EUR.

-This advanced economy, of course, comes at a great price and it is one of the first economies to suffer from decade’s long stagflation – during which time the economy doesn’t develop, but inflation rises.
+This advanced economy, of course, comes at a great price, and it is one of the first economies to suffer from decade-long stagflation.
+During this time, the economy doesn’t develop, but inflation rises.

-Consequently, Japan has debt problems wherein their debt/GDP ratio is over 200%.
+Consequently, Japan has debt problems wherein its debt/GDP ratio is over 200%.
 That’s among the highest in the world – even outdoing the United States.

 Nonetheless, the situation is far from being one of doom and gloom!
 JPY has a long history of relative stability against other major currencies and is backed by a government with an A+ credit rating.

-This is reflected fairly well in the international demand against Special Drawing Rights, where it appreciated by over 25% over the course of the last decade and 10% over the last five.
+This is reflected fairly well in the international demand against Special Drawing Rights, which has appreciated by over 25% over the course of the last decade and 10% over the last five.

 However, we can’t ignore that it has severely underperformed against the US Dollar over a decade (-30%+).